 “It’s just a sword,” Wei Wuxian replied, smiling.
 “I’m sure the Jin sect smiths can forge you many more.
 Just give it to me if you don’t want to apologize.”

 “It’s not just a sword!
 That’s my father’s—”

 A frisson of cold, wily energy ran over Wei Wuxian’s skin.

-He tuned out the boy’s angry words.
-Wind slithered through the forest canopy and made leaves rustle softly, not fully hiding the faraway sounds of cultivators roaming the woods in search of the soul-stealing monster.
+He stopped hearing the boy’s angry words.
+Wind slithered through the forest canopy and made the leaves rustle softly, not fully hiding the faraway sounds of cultivators roaming the woods in search of the soul-stealing monster.
 Wei Wuxian tried to listen more closely to those steps, hurried or slow, coming from all around them.

 He couldn’t hear any animals, he realized.
 No birds, no insects, no rodents running between low bushes with their catches of the evening.